pixelastic/meetup-random-user/README.md

 The script is available in `./webtask/meetup-random-user.js`, and accessible at `https://wt-a2f9d5672798ac7ef42b871652a58fb0-0.run.webtask.io/meetup-random-user`.
-You won't have the rights to edit it as it was created under my account, but feel free to push your own copy of it to your own account if you'd like to add any changes to it.
+You won't have the rights to edit, but feel free to push your own copy of it to your own account if you'd like to add any changes to it.

+## How to test it locally?

+You can test the output of the webtask function by running `yarn run test`.
+It will in turn run the `test.js` file.
+A meetup url is hardcoded inside this file, you have to check if the output seems ok.

 [1]: ./screencast.gif